ravensears/ravensears/README.md

-- 👋 Hi, I’m @ravensears
+- 👋 Hi, I’m Raven!
-- 👀 I’m interested in coding, making jewellery, and reading.
+- 👀 Interests: coding, reading, mindfulness, The Office (US)
-- 🌱 I’m in the December cohort for the Software Engineering Course at Makers Academy
+- 🌱 I’m in the December cohort for the Software Engineering Course at Makers Academy.
-- 💞️ I’m looking to collaborate on anything you want a novice's help on!